TakamichiOsumi/django-practice/README.md

 # Mini SNS project

-This project is just for self-learning and is not be launched to any production site.
+This project is just for self-learning and isn't launched to any production site.

 ## Implemented features.